Analysis Module#

 --out_file compare_ai.tsv

 This compares allelic imbalance between the requested groups and writes one TSV per comparison.
+Each output has per-group columns mu1 and mu2 alongside the pooled-null combined_mu, plus null_ll / alt_ll / pval / fdr_pval.

 Notes#